-You must complete the Qualifying parents and grandparents section on page 1 (and page 3, if more space is needed), before you can total your exemptions for qualifying parents and grandparents.
+You must complete the Dependent Section on page 1 (and page 3, if more space is needed), before you can total your exemptions for qualifying parents and grandparents.
 A qualifying parent or grandparent may be any one of the following.

-- Your parent, grandparent, or great grandparent, etc. - If married filing a joint return, your spouse's parent, grandparent, or great grandparent, etc.
+- Your parent, grandparent, or great-grandparent, etc. - If married filing a joint return, your spouse's parent, grandparent, or great-grandparent, etc.